The Pulse | Monday, October 15, 2018

 The Champion program can help any endoscopy unit stay current in reprocessing techniques.
 I believe everyone can benefit from becoming a member because of the knowledge that is shared.

-Registration for the Winter Sesion of the SGNA Infection Prevention Champions Program is now open.
+Registration for the Winter Session of the SGNA Infection Prevention Champions Program is open through January 21, 2020.
 Unit-designated SGNA Infection Prevention Champions carry out the mission and vision of the program, educating themselves and gastroenterology/endoscopy staff on infection prevention/control topics, maintaining high quality control within the endoscopy arena and addressing performance improvement needs.
 Learn more here and join today.